This information is for domestic consumers who’ve had cavity wall insulation measures delivered through the Energy Company Obligation (ECO) scheme.

 Our role and ability to help

-Our role as administrator of ECO generally involves setting targets for each obligated energy company, ensuring compliance and monitoring their progress towards these targets.
+Our role as administrator of the ECO scheme generally involves setting targets for each obligated energy company, ensuring compliance and monitoring their progress towards these targets.
 We do not regulate the insulation industry.
-Further information on our role as the administrator of the ECO scheme can be found on our website.

 Because we have no oversight of the contractual arrangements between the obligated energy companies and those organisations that install energy efficiency measures on their behalf, our ability to help you resolve a complaint is largely based on providing general advice, and in some cases providing information on the installation itself.

 That said, we are always keen to hear about any problems experienced with ECO measures by consumers so we can work with industry to improve standards.

 The steps outlined below should help you resolve complaints about an energy efficiency measure installed in your home.

 Step 1: Find your paperwork and contact the installer

 Contact the installer responsible for your work.
 This should be in the paperwork given to you when the measure was installed.